-"Sexual orientation" is built-in and unchangeable.
-The term is used to describe a person's romantic or sexual attraction toward others – whether it be heterosexual (male and female), homosexual (female and female or male and male), or bisexual (attracted to both males and females).
+"Sexual orientation" is a term used to describe a person's romantic or sexual attraction toward others—whether it be heterosexual (male and female), homosexual (female and female or male and male), or bisexual (attracted to both males and females).
 Some people feel like they are born with a sexual orientation and have always known, while others feel like sexual orientation may evolve over the course of their lives.

 Sex refers to a person's physical anatomy or genetics.
 This usually refers to reproductive anatomy or genitalia the person has.
 Therefore, there can be a difference between the person's assigned sex at birth and what gender they identify with later in life.

 Gender is used to describe a person's own, internal sense of being male, female, both, or neither.
 It is a social identity based on culturally defined concepts of masculinity and femininity.
 Gender does not always coincide with sex.
 A person could have reproductive female anatomy but identify as a man.

 Sexual behavior is a behavior.
 Behavior does not define identity or orientation.
 Many people engage in homosexual behavior without identifying as homosexual.
 For example, a heterosexual male can engage in sexual behaviors with another male while still primarily being attracted to females.

 Want to know more?
 Check out LGBT Alphabet Soup

 Below are articles with information relating to sexual orientation, as well as a list of local and national resources for gays, lesbians, and bisexuals.

 - What If I'm Not Straight?, by college student writer: Anna Rafferty.

 - Essay by Dr. Nancy Brown: "In Memory of Larry King," a teen murdered February 12, 2008 for being gay.